 Coastal Construction Control Line: A jurisdictional line established by the Florida Department of Environmental Protection which defines that portion of the beach dune system subject to severe fluctuations based on a storm surge, storm waves, or other predictable weather conditions.
 Contact the Florida Department of Environmental Protection for guidance in this area.

-Community Flood Hazard Area: The land identified in the Local Flood Study as being in a Floodplain within Unincorporated Sarasota County subject to a 1 percent or greater chance of flooding in any given year.
+Community Flood Hazard Area: The land identified in the Local Flood Study as being in a Floodplain within Unincorporated Sarasota County subject to a 1% or greater chance of flooding in any given year.
 As these studies gain FEMA certification, the boundaries are then included in FEMA Map.

 Elevation Certificates: An Elevation Certificate is an important tool that documents your building’s elevation for the floodplain managers enforcing local building ordinance, and for insurance rating purposes.